neelrami/Bitcoin-Protocol-Implementation/README.md

 # Bitcoin Protocol Implementation

-The goal of this project is to implement the Bitcoin Protocol and to build a large simulator to determine its behaviour.
+The goal of this project is to implement the Bitcoin Protocol using Elixir programming language and to build a large simulator to determine its behaviour.

 ## Contents